Semicontinuity of capacity under pointed intrinsic flat convergence

 \begin{definition}[Definition 3.8 of \cite{Por}] Let $X$ be a complete metric space, and let $T \in \In(X)$.
 Let $S = \set(T)$, and let $f: S \to \R$ be a Lipschitz function.
 Then the \emph{(Dirichlet) energy} of $f$ is given by

 \end{definition}

-The energy of $f$ is invariant under isometric embeddings, and for any compact oriented Riemannian manifold $(M,g)$ we have that the energy is given by $\int_M |\nabla f|^2dV$, where the gradient and volume measure are taken with respect to $g$.
+The energy of $f$ is invariant under distance-preserving maps \cite[Proposition~3.1]{Por}, and for any compact oriented Riemannian manifold $(M,g)$ we have that the energy is given by $\int_M |\nabla f|^2dV$, where the gradient and volume measure are taken with respect to $g$.